mohanakannan9/container-service/docs/roadmap.md

     * assessor (❌ [XNAT-4556](https://issues.xnat.org/browse/XNAT-4556) and  [CS-29](https://issues.xnat.org/browse/CS-29))
     * scan (❌ [CS-8](https://issues.xnat.org/browse/CS-8), may be solved by the XNAT ticket 👆🏼)
     * type of thing altogether, that just aggregates results of all the stuff I ran (❌)
+* create a temporary file for display (i.e. a chart) without saving it.
+(Perhaps gets saved to a temporary cache that gets regularly purged.) (❌ [CS-51](https://issues.xnat.org/browse/CS-51))

 # Containers